-This concentration consists of 4 required concentration courses and 4 electives.
+This concentration consists of 3 required concentration courses and 3 electives.
 Electives must be chosen in consultation with your concentration coordinator.
 Students have the option of choosing one of the following focus areas: Equity, Learning, or Policy.
+Students will follow a schedule similar to the one below.